Competitive Pricing Strategy and Its Impact on Healthcare: An overview

-Many healthcare organizations are under the misconception that a competitive pricing strategy has got to do primarily with becoming a low-cost or low-price player.
+Many healthcare organizations are under the misconception that a pricing strategy has got to do primarily with becoming a low-cost or low-price player.
 Although some low-acuity services such as imaging may require a low-cost option structure, healthcare systems may continue to provide care at historical rates for other services.
 Moreover, organizations must also seek to understand what their current market identity is and what they want it to be in the future.

 Proactive process to maintain margins

 Healthcare organizations need to proactively review prices in order to isolate and resolve any potential margin issues before risk to revenue or compliance occur.
-It is vital to emphasize on improving key service lines and identifying margin and compliance risks by payer and service lines.
+It is vital to emphasize improving key service lines and identifying margin and compliance risks by payer and service lines.
 Healthcare organizations must also focus on educating their staff on key issues so that charge capture violations can be easily prevented.

 Engage in meaningful interactions

 Several organizations resort to the practice of using tools to establish their competitive pricing strategy.
 However, these tools often fail in terms of adjusting to price sensitivity in the market.
 Although tools prove to be beneficial in building a competitive pricing strategy, it is insufficient to create an overall competitive advantage in the market.
 While interacting with consumers online, healthcare companies have a unique opportunity to deepen consumer relationships.
-Providing value messaging, online scheduling, or a live chat option are ways to create meaningful interactions with customers.
+Providing value messaging, online scheduling, or a live chat option is ways to create meaningful interactions with customers.
 Furthermore, healthcare organizations can also create a seamless customer experience with flexible payment options as a part of their competitive pricing strategy.